Baked Eggplant & Ricotta Casserole

 - Increase the oven temperature to the Broil setting.
 Broil for 2 to 3 minutes, watching closely, until the ricotta topping is puffed and deeply golden brown.

 - Remove from the oven and allow the casserole to rest for exactly 15 minutes before slicing.
-This critical resting phase allows the structural layers to set.
+This critical resting phase allows the layers to set.

 The Heart of the Table